camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ## Migrating Test Cases

 Finally, we also need to migrate the test case.
-Note that at the time of writing, there were no recipes yet to refactor JUnit test assertions (but they are planned).
+Note that at the time of writing, there were no recipes yet to refactor JUnit test assertions yet.

-A possible easy approach is to use Generative AI to refactor the test case.
+A possible easy approach is to use Generative AI to refactor the test case, for example starting with a prompt like this:

-The following prompt:

 ```
 Please adjust this test case which still uses Camunda 7 assertions to use Camunda Process Test of Camunda 8.
 You can find some context in https://github.com/camunda-community-hub/camunda-7-to-8-code-conversion/blob/main/patterns/ALL_IN_ONE.md or the official documentation (mostly https://docs.camunda.io/docs/next/apis-tools/testing/assertions/ and https://docs.camunda.io/docs/next/apis-tools/testing/utilities/):